 - Forex trading FAQs

-This is called an over-the-counter market, and it means that currency prices are constantly fluctuating in value against each other, potentially offering a greater number of trading opportunities.
+This is called an over-the-counter market, and it means that currency prices are constantly fluctuating in value against each other, potentially offering a greater number of forex trading opportunities.

 There are four main forex trading hubs: London, Tokyo, New York, and Sydney, with significant overlap between most sessions.

 However, forex is also traded across Zurich, Frankfurt, Hong Kong, Singapore and Paris.
 Learn more about the market hours of forex.

 At City Index, you can speculate on the future direction of currencies, taking either a long (buy) or short (sell) position depending on whether you think a currency will go up or down.
 The below video shows you how to trade the EUR/USD currency pair via a CFD.